upes-open/scientific-calculator/README.md

 **OVERVIEW:**</br>
-Ever wondered of making your own calculator that will be based on your understanding of the first language you learned that is C++ and basic concepts of OOP's programming.
+Ever wondered of making your own calculator that will be build on your basic understanding of first language you learned that is C++ and basic concepts of OOP's programming.
-So this repository focuses on making a calculator on C++ that will not enhance you C++ skills but also be based on object oriented and how these concepts can be modeled and replicated with real world.
-Tis will also make use of basic data stuctures to store the results.
+This repository focuses on making your own calculator on C++ that will not only brush up your C++ skills but also be based on object oriented programming concepts and how these concepts can be modeled and replicated with real world examples.
+This will also make use of basic data stuctures to store the results.

 **FEATURES:**</br>
 - The user will be able to perform both basic and scientific calculations using this calculator.
 For example "+" Addistion "-" Subraction Multiplication "X" aswell as scientific calcution in trignometric operations.</br>
-- The calculator has memory feature.
-In this feature at a time user will be able to store all the previous calculations and results performend and look into that later.</br>
+- The calculator has an add on of  memory feature.
+Using this feature user will be able to store all the previous calculations made and  their results which user can refer to perform further calculations.</br>

 **HOW IT WORKS:** </br>
  - The user will enter the input number for which He needs to perform calculation.